techniixdotcom/niix-debloat/README.md

 Build a privacy-hardened, debloated, gaming-tuned Windows 11 install ISO from an official Microsoft ISO — no manual post-install cleanup required.
 Everything below is applied automatically during Windows Setup and at first logon.

-Based on [WinUtil](https://github.com/ChrisTitusTech/winutil) by Chris Titus and the [Schneegans unattend generator](https://schneegans.de/windows/unattend-generator/), customised by niix.
+Based on [WinUtil](https://github.com/ChrisTitusTech/winutil) by Chris Titus and the [Schneegans unattend generator](https://schneegans.de/windows/unattend-generator/), customised by [techniix](https://github.com/techniixdotcom).

 ## Files in this repo